Qumulo/docs/platforms/hpe-apollo-4200-gen9/getting-started-guide.md

 1. Plug the Qumulo Core USB Drive Installer into an available USB port on the node.

-1. Press the power button on the node and wait for the **HPE ProLiant** boot screen to appear.
+1. Press the power button on the node..

    {% include image.html alt="To power on the node, press the power button." file="hpe-front-power.png" %}

-1. Do one of the following:
+1. On the **HPE ProLiant** boot screen, do one of the following:

-   * If the `Boot Mode: Legacy BIOS` message appears, skip the rest of this section and continue to [boot by using the Qumulo Core USB Drive Installer](#step-2-boot-by-using-the-qumulo-core-usb-drive-installer).
+   * If the **Boot Mode: Legacy BIOS** message appears, skip the rest of this section and continue to [boot by using the Qumulo Core USB Drive Installer](#step-2-boot-by-using-the-qumulo-core-usb-drive-installer).

-   * If the `Boot Mode: Legacy BIOS` message doesn't appear, press **F9**.
+   * If the **Boot Mode: Legacy BIOS** message doesn't appear, press **F9**.

 1. On the **System Utilities** page, click **System Configuration > BIOS/Platform Configuration (RBSU) > Boot Options**.